colq2/laravel-keycloak/README.md

 `php artisan vendor:publish --provider=colq2\Keycloak\KeycloakServiceProvider`

 This project redefines the user model and migrations.
 There is no need for password reset table.
-Furthermore we need another properties on the user:
+Furthermore we need another properties on the user (This are mostly the openid-connect defined properties):
 * id
 * sub
 * username